betaglot/plantabeta/docs/reference/Environment/EnvironmentOverview.md

 ## What is Environment?

-Most planters would call the Environment 'the Land', but it's more than just the Land.
-The Environment is every part of planting which isn't the planter themselves.
+Most Planters would call the Environment 'the Land', but it's more than just the Land.
+The Environment is every part of planting which isn't the Planter themselves.
 The seedlings; the land; the air; the precipitation; the sun and all the plants living or dead, are all elements of the Environment.